WEC-Sim/WEC-Sim/docs/man/code_structure.rst

 Available body properties, default values, and functions can be found by typing ``doc bodyClass`` in the MATLAB command window, or opening the `bodyClass.m` file in ``$WECSIM/source/objects`` directory by typing ``open bodyClass`` in Matlab Command Window.

-For more information about application of WEC-Sim's body class, refer to :ref:`man/advanced_features:Body Features`.
+For more information about application of WEC-Sim's body class, refer to :ref:`advanced_features:Body Features`.

 Constraint Class
 ^^^^^^^^^^^^^^^^^^^^^^^